eibenp/homebridge-gree-airconditioner/README.md

 ```
 npm install homebridge-gree-ac -g
 ```
 If successfully installed and configured, your devices will appear on the Homebridge GUI Accessories page and also in Home App (if Homebridge is already connected to the Home App).
-(If the additional temperature sensor is enabled, then 2 items will be displayed for supported devices (Heater Cooler and Temperature Sensor).)
+(If the additional temperature sensor is enabled, then 2 items will be displayed for supported devices (Heater Cooler and Temperature Sensor).
+If Fan control is enabled, then an additional Fan accessory is also displayed in Home App.)

 ## Upgrade

 Always check out your current settings in Homebridge and also in Home App (including scenes and automation rules) before you start an upgrade!

-### Any version to v2.1.7
+### Any version to v2.1.7 - v2.2.0

 The upgrade is automatic by installing the latest version.
-If upgrading from v2.1.6 no configuration changes are needed.
+If upgrading from v2.1.6 or later no configuration changes are needed to continue the use of the plugin with original settings.
 Please see the following upgrade sections if upgrading from an earlier version.

+Fan mode support is new in version v2.2.0.
+It is disabled by default.
+To enable it the "fanControlEnabled" parameter must be set in configuration file.
+In v2.2.0 it is also possible to set default customized parameters for multiple devices by adding a special device with MAC address set to 'default'.
+To use this feature it is required to update the plugin's configuration.

-**Important change: All devices are automatically added to Home App if they are not listed and disabled in configuration and they are located on the same subnet.** Earlier versions skipped the devices which were not found in configuration file.
+**Important change: All devices are automatically added to the Home App if they are not listed and disabled in configuration and they are located on the same subnet.** Earlier versions skipped the devices which were not found in configuration file.

 ### v2.1.2 - v2.1.5 to v2.1.6